The two most powerful men in the Florida Legislature are steering millions of dollars to community colleges in their districts.

 "The speaker has been engaged in this process from the start," said Steve Schroeder, general counsel and executive director of governmental relations for the Pasco-Hernando Community College, which now has five campuses.
 "He's helped us much as he can.
 He's the one who got it in there for us this year."

-Despite a promise by Gaetz and Weatherford that they would bring an unprecedented level of transparency to budget negotiations, lawmakers quietly approved the expenditures Saturday and Sunday nights.
+Despite a promise by Gaetz and Weatherford that they would bring an unprecedented level of transparency to budget negotiations, lawmakers approved the expenditures without discussion on Saturday night.

 Both projects are tucked in a $74 billion budget draft that is due in final form on Tuesday.
 Lawmakers vote on it Friday.